-- The class teacher is responsible for and will oversee, plan and work with each child with SEND in their class to ensure that the appropriate progress is made wherever possible as per government guidance on the provision for SEND children. - The SENDCo will have overview of the progress of any child identified as having SEND through observations, discussion with staff and data tracking. - There may be a LSA (Learning Support Assistant) working with your child either individually or as part of a group.
-This person may work with your child in the classroom or at play or lunch time.
+- The class teacher is responsible for, and will oversee, plan and work with each child with SEND in their class to ensure that the appropriate progress is made wherever possible as per government guidance on the provision for children with SEND. - The SENDCo will have an overview of the progress of any child identified as having SEND through observations, discussion with staff and data tracking. - There may be an ISA (Inclusion Support Assistant) working with your child either individually or as part of a group.
+This person may work with your child in the classroom, at playtime and/or lunch time.